wp-plugins/rizzi-guestbook/readme.txt

 2. Login to your WordPress admin panel.

-3a.
-Upload the zip file to your `/wp-content/plugins` directory and unzip it or . . .

-3b.
-Navigate to PLUGINS -> ADD NEW -> UPLOAD PLUGIN, and upload and install the zip file.
+3. Navigate to PLUGINS -> ADD NEW -> UPLOAD PLUGIN, and upload and install the zip file, or upload the zip file to your `/wp-content/plugins` directory and unzip it.

 4. Activate the plugin.